 Yamaha P71 Weighted Digital Piano

-Yamaha’s GHS (Graded Hammer Standard) weighted action has heavier touch in the low end and lighter touch in the high end, just like the hammers inside an acoustic piano.
-Great for the aspiring pianist, practicing on the GHS action builds the proper finger technique for when the time comes to perform on an acoustic piano.
+Yamaha’s GHS (Graded Hammer Standard) weighted action has heavier touch in the low end and lighter touch in the high end, just like how you’d expect a piano to sound.
+Practice on a grand piano with the GHS action for even better performance when it comes to playing on an acoustic piano.

-Many of the settings on the P71 can be changed with a single button.
-Simply hold down the ‘Grand Piano/Function’ button and press selected keys to change voices, play demo sources, configure the metronome, and so on.
+P71 owners can adjust their settings with a single button on the device.
+Simply hold down the ‘Grand Piano/Function’ button and press keys to change voices, play demo sources, configure the metronome, etc

 Features: